mumehta/eth-stack/README.md

 Similarly, check on other containers and in mysql, you should see `test` database and `user` table

 2. Stop and clean
 `make stop`
-This will restore `inventory.txt` for using again with `make` commands
+This will restore `inventory.txt` for using again with `make` commands.